How Comfortable Shoes Became the Coolest Thing in Fashion

 Comfortable Shoes

 Ugg isn’t by myself.
-Birkenstock has worked with Concepts; a liked sneaker retailer with brick-and-mortar shops in Boston and New York; 032c, a sleek German art magazine that has its in-residence style label; and Opening Ceremony, the purveyors of downtown Manhattan cool.
+Birkenstock has worked with Concepts, a liked sneaker retailer with brick-and-mortar shops in Boston and New York; 032c, a sleek German art magazine that has its in-residence style label; and Opening Ceremony, the purveyors of downtown Manhattan cool.
 (And of the route, Rick Owens.)
-But it’s perhaps the collaborations that didn’t manifest which are the most important signifier of the brand’s newfound cachet in fashion.
+But it’s perhaps the collaborations that didn’t manifest are the most important signifier of the brand’s newfound cachet in fashion.
 In the last 12 months, Birkenstock’s CEO Oliver Reichert instructed New York Magazine that it turned down partnerships with both Supreme and Vetements, arguably two of the largest—or at the least most influential—gamers in the contemporary fashion landscape.

 The comfort wave is cresting in more esoteric corners of menswear, too.
-The tech-heavy sandals made via Japanese brand Suicoke maintain to benefit recognition among American men strengthened with the aid of stateside collaborations with labels like John Elliot and Aimé Leon Dore.
+The tech-heavy sandals made via Japanese brand Suicoke maintain benefit recognition among American men strengthened by stateside collaborations with labels like John Elliot and Aimé Leon Dore.
 John Mayer, a professional-level wearer of recent-wave footwear, confirmed his private series of $six hundred Visvim Christo sandals for this very mag.
-Tyler, the Creator, is thought to put on sandals with fits, and it seems that no sum of money will forestall Justin Bieber from carrying inn slippers in public.
+Tyler, the Creator, is thought to put on sandals with fits, and it seems that no sum of money will forestall Justin Bieber from carrying in slippers in public.
 Even Supreme is releasing a pair of terry fabric slippers this spring.

 We’re at a curious moment in men’s shoes.
 Is everyone tired of carrying cool, hard-to-get footwear?
-(Or just the trouble of trying to shop for fresh, difficult-to-get footwear?)
+(Or just the trouble of shopping for fresh, difficult-to-get footwear?)
 Perhaps it’s miles that as men’s fashion gets wilder and wilder, guys are turning to those longstanding shoe manufacturers for a moment of normalcy.
 It also can truely be that men want to wear secure kicks.
 If you’re wearing steeply-priced Prada trousers with Patagonia fleece jackets or Dickies pants with Dries van Noten button-up shirts, a pair of sensible shoes feels like a breath of clean air, an anchor to hold an outfit from floating into the absurd.